Polyfold Regularization of Constrained Moduli Spaces: Fiber products of tame sc-Fredholm sections

 \section{Fiber products of tame sc-Fredholm sections}

 The main result of this section is the construction of fiber products of tame sc-Fredholm section functors (Corollary~\ref{cor:ep-fiberFredholm}).
-This is a corollary of the construction of restrictions of tame sc-Fredholm section functors to transverse preimages of sc-smooth maps, which is the main result of this paper; see Theorem~\ref{thm:globalimplicit} for the $M$-polyfold case and Corollary~\ref{cor:globalimplicitepgroupoid} for the ep-groupoid generalization.
+This result is used in the application described in Section~\ref{subsub:pss}.
+It is a corollary of the construction of restrictions of tame sc-Fredholm section functors to transverse preimages of sc-smooth maps, which is the main result of this paper; see Theorem~\ref{thm:globalimplicit} for the $M$-polyfold case and Corollary~\ref{cor:globalimplicitepgroupoid} for the ep-groupoid generalization.

-In this section, we index the $M$-polyfolds and ep-groupoids with parenthesis around the subscript, i.e.\ $\cB_{(i)}$ for $i = 1,2,$ to avoid confusion with the standard notation $\cB_m$ for the $m$-level of a $M$-polyfold $\cB$.
+In this section, we index the $M$-polyfolds and ep-groupoids with parenthesis around the subscript, i.e.\ $\cB_{(i)}$ for $i = 1,2,$ to avoid confusion with the standard notation $\cB_m$ for the $m$-level of an $M$-polyfold $\cB$.

 We first describe the Cartesian product of tame sc-Fredholm sections over $M$-polyfolds.